CMB cold spot: Parallel universe

 Other researchers have modeled the cold spot as potentially the result of cosmological bubble collisions, again before inflation.

 A sophisticated computational analysis (using Kolmogorov complexity) has derived evidence for a north and a south cold spot in the satellite data: "...among the high randomness regions is the southern non-Gaussian anomaly, the Cold Spot, with a stratification expected for the voids.
 Existence of its counterpart, a Northern Cold Spot with almost identical randomness properties among other low-temperature regions is revealed."

-These predictions and others were made prior to the measurements (see Laura Mersini).
 However, apart from the Southern Cold Spot, the varied statistical methods in general fail to confirm each other regarding a Northern Cold Spot.
 The 'K-map' used to detect the Northern Cold Spot was noted to have twice the measure of randomness measured in the standard model.
 The difference is speculated to be caused by the randomness introduced by voids (unaccounted-for voids were speculated to be the reason for the increased randomness above the standard model).